brianbarnett316/azuredatafactory/documentation/Copy from CSV to Profisee REST API.md

 ### Parameters

-1. The FileFolder within the AdlsGen2Blob container.
+1. The FileFolder containing the file, includes the container name (e.g. profisee-input/product).

 2. The FileName of the file containing the records in CSV format which the Profisee REST Update API expects.
 Must end in .CSV file extension.

 3. If you plan on creating an Event trigger on the storage container, then you can leave the Default Values blank.

 > <img src="./media/copyfrom_csv_to_restapi_8.png" style="width:3.8913in;height:1.30251in" />